mauritssilvis/darts/md/tables/london/London_master_in_double_out.md

 |           801 |    14 |      38,740 |
 |           901 |    16 | 202,771,392 |
 | [1001](#1001) |    17 |         816 |

+The most exciting games will be those with a comparatively small number of possible checkouts.
+Checkout tables for these scores are given below.
+A checkout table for 501 points was included as it is a typical score in darts games.
+Additional tables can be generated using the `darts` toolbox of the [darts](https://github.com/mauritssilvis/darts) project.

 ## 101